Mentor - ACCESS Program

 About the role

 The ACCESS program creates pathways to training, education and employment opportunities for women to rebuild their future after experiencing homelessness and/or domestic violence.
-Women are supported by volunteer mentors who assist them in creating and implementing personal plans to reach their identified goals.
+Women are supported by volunteer mentors to access the next step in their journey towards economic safety.

 The program seeks to: